 Closing the door on fake door tests #

 That’s a wrap on fake door testing.
-Despite the stigma around this type of test, if done right, it can be extremely beneficial to your business and your customers.
+Despite the stigma, fake door tests work, and if done right, they can be extremely beneficial to your business and your customers.

 Remember, once a user is ‘through the door,’ they’ve already provided you with valuable insight on your hypothesis.
 Make sure you provide value back and continue the conversation around the topic.